 Mayor's Conservation Challenge

 Castle Rock residents have proven their commitment to water conservation.
 Now, it’s time to show the nation how much we rock!
-Mayor Gray invites all residents of Castle Rock to take water conservation to the next level by taking a quick, online pledge to conserve more!
+Mayor Jason Gray invites all residents of Castle Rock to take water conservation to the next level by taking a quick, online pledge to conserve more!

 Castle Rock’s involvement in the national Mayor’s Challenge began in 2016 with outstanding results.
-For three years in a row, Castle Rock’s city ranking, based on the number of pledges, has made it to the top 10 in the nation.
+For FOUR years in a row, Castle Rock’s city ranking, based on the number of pledges, has made it to the top 10 in the nation.
 This year, Mayor Gray wants to get to first place.

 Throughout the month of August, join us in taking a free online, pledge to conserve water and our natural resources.
 Simply follow the pledge link below.
 With every pledge, we increase our national ranking, showing how water-wise we are.
 Help us get to first place in our division, and you could win incredible prizes courtesy of the challenge sponsor, Wyland Foundation.